ctfpilot/ctfd-manager/README.md

 The CTFd manager will automatically pick up changes to the ConfigMaps and update CTFd accordingly.

 > [!NOTE]
-> Challenge and page ConfigMaps must be located in the `NAMESPACE` that is configured for the manager to work with.
+> Challenge and page ConfigMaps must be located in the `NAMESPACE` that is configured for the service.

 #### Required ConfigMap Labels